-Interdisciplinary Research Fund Award
+Interdisciplinary Research Award

-his award rewards an innovative research project that promotes action on the UN Sustainable Development Goals/global challenges.
+This award rewards an innovative research project that promotes action on the UN Sustainable Development Goals/global challenges.

 If you have recently completed an interdisciplinary project that is original and innovative then this award is for you.
 We are interested in finding out how the different disciplines have influenced each other and shaped the questions, methods and outputs of your project.
 How will the research outputs promote action on a specific global challenge or UN Sustainable Development Goal?

 This award is solely for research projects that have received a total funding of £30,000 (or equivalent currency) or less.